How to Fix Forward Head Posture with Chin Tucks?

 How are Chin Tucks Good for Fixing Forward Head Posture?

-Forward Head Posture (FHP) is more than just a slouch; it’s a condition where the head juts forward from its ideal alignment with the spine, placing undue stress on the neck and upper back muscles.
+Forward Head Posture (FHP) is more than just a slouch; it is a condition where the head juts forward from its ideal alignment with the spine, placing undue stress on the neck and upper back muscles.

-This posture is increasingly common, especially among those who spend hours in front of computers or on mobile devices.
+This posture is increasingly common, especially among those who spend hours in front of computers or on mobile devices using incorrect screen position.

 How Chin Tucks Help Correct Forward Head Posture?